NTIA/scos-sensor/README.md

     https://requests.readthedocs.io/en/master/user/advanced/#ca-certificates) will be
 used.

-#### OAuth
+#### Certificate

-The OAuth 2 password flow is supported for callback URL authentication.
-The following settings in the environment file are used to configure the OAuth 2 password flow authentication.
+Certificate authetnication (mutual TLS) is supported for callback URL authentication.
+The following settings in the environment file are used to configure certificate authentication for the callback URL.

-- `CALLBACK_AUTHENTICATION` - set to `OAUTH`.
+- `CALLBACK_AUTHENTICATION` - set to `CERT`.
-- `CLIENT_ID` - client ID used to authorize the client (the sensor) against the authorization server.
-- `CLIENT_SECRET` - client secret used to authorize the client (the sensor) against the authorization server.
-- `OAUTH_TOKEN_URL` - URL to get the access token.
-- `PATH_TO_CLIENT_CERT` - client certificate used to authenticate against the authorization server.
+- `PATH_TO_CLIENT_CERT` - client certificate used to authenticate against the callback URL server.
-- `PATH_TO_VERIFY_CERT` - CA certificate to verify the authorization server and callback URL server SSL certificate.
+- `PATH_TO_VERIFY_CERT` - CA certificate to verify the callback URL server SSL certificate.
 If this is unset and `CALLBACK_SSL_VERIFICATION` is set to true, [standard trusted CAs]( https://requests.readthedocs.io/en/master/user/advanced/#ca-certificates) will be used.

-In src/sensor/settings.py, the OAuth `USER_NAME` and `PASSWORD` are set to be the same as `CLIENT_ID` and `CLIENT_SECRET`.
-This may need to change depending on your authorization server.

 ## Actions and Hardware Support